How much does a website cost?

 The per page price may go down (with a bulk discount) depending on the number of pages you need.
 In my experience, you will usually find the designers with less experience (and who charge lower prices) are the ones who usually charge per page prices.
 Also, this pricing model seems to be more popular in rural areas.

 Web Design Contest

-Design contest utilize putting up a prize and accepting entries from designers.
+Design contest tout prize and accepting entries from designers.
 This is a good way to get a terrible website.
-Since you do not work directly with the designer, you get a end product of questionable value.
+Since you do not work directly with the designer, you get an end product of questionable value.

-Good designers stay away from contest because spec work is a good way to go out of business real quick, since 99% of the participants in the contest get paid nothing, serious designers do not waste their time, and as a client you shouldn’t either.
+Good designers stay away from contests because spec work is a good way to go out of business real quick as 99% of the participants in the contest get paid nothing, serious designers do not waste their time, and as a client, you shouldn’t either.
 You can read more about it here.

 Comparing Web Design Bids and Proposals